Professor Max Suckling

 Current masterate students

-- Andrew Twidle (Research Associate, Biosecurity Group, PFR, Lincoln) to November 2017
+- 2015-2017 Andrew Twidle (Research Associate, Biosecurity Group, PFR, Lincoln) with School of Chemical Sciences (A/Prof D Barker and B Frederizzi) Kiwifruit floral volatiles

-- 2017 - Kiran Horrocks (Biotic Resistance to Spotted Wing Drosophila)(CoS Dr Darren Ward, LCR)
+- 2017 - Kiran Horrocks (Biotic resistance to exotic insect pests)(CoS Dr Darren Ward, LCR)

-- Robert Brown (with J Beggs and AM El-Sayed)
+- Robert Brown (UoA, with J Beggs and AM El-Sayed, awarded PhD)

-- Fabian Westermann (Victoria University, with Phil Lester)
+- Fabian Westermann (Victoria University, with Phil Lester, awarded PhD)

-- Davide Santoro ((Victoria University, with Phil Lester and Stephen Hartley)
+- Davide Santoro ((Victoria University, with Phil Lester and Stephen Hartley, awarded PhD)

 Training honeybees as pollinators

-(MSc planned, building on initial successful work in this area with an MBIE programme on pollination).
+(MSc planned by Stephanie Morton, building on initial successful work in this area with an MBIE programme on pollination (CoS Dr Flore Mas).

 How many pheromone-differentiated cryptic species are there in NZ ?
 We’ve only scratched the surface.
 This project seeks students interested in natural product chemistry research and invertebrate pheromones and examines moth biodiversity from a chemotaxonomy perspective.